wbasile/Open-Game-Benchmarks/README.md

 <h1>Open Game Benchmarks</h1>

-An open-source project with the aim of collecting and analysing game performance data in both Linux and Windows
+A Django/Python open-source project with the aim of collecting and analysing game performance data in both Linux and Windows
 <br>
 <a href="http://www.opengamebenchmarks.org" target="new">www.opengamebenchmarks.org</a>